-Wales show there is life after Bale
+Wales' draw in Croatia shows life after Bale

 Last updated on .From the section Wales

-Manager Robert Page says Wales' last-ditch 1-1 draw in Croatia has proven there can be a bright future without their retired ex-captain Gareth Bale.
+Wales' last-ditch 1-1 draw in Croatia has proven there can be a bright future without their retired former captain Gareth Bale, says manager Rob Page.

 Ipswich Town's Nathan Broadhead scored in the third minute of stoppage time on his debut as Wales held a Croatia side who had previously won 34 and drawn once in home European qualifiers.

-Bale, 33, is Wales men's top scorer but retired from football in January.
+Bale, 33, is Wales men's top scorer with 41 goals but retired in January.

-"There is life after Gareth, absolutely," Page explained.
+"There is life after Gareth, absolutely," Page said.

 "Gareth's moments of individual brilliance will forever be remembered by Wales supporters.